0xh3rman/cargo-ndk-android-gradle/README.md

 Artifacts are uploaded to [GitHub Packages](https://github.com/0xh3rman/cargo-ndk-android-gradle/packages) via the `Release` workflow.
 To publish a new version:

-1. Update `plugin/build.gradle` and `build.gradle` with the desired version.
+1. Update `plugin/build.gradle` (and related docs) with the desired version.
-2. Push the changes and open a PR (or merge to your release branch).
+2. Merge the change into your release branch and create a git tag following the `v*` pattern (e.g. `git tag v0.4.1 && git push origin v0.4.1`).
+The workflow automatically runs on tag pushes.
-3. In GitHub → Actions → `Release`, trigger the workflow dispatch on the desired ref.
-The workflow runs tests and executes `./gradlew :plugin:publishAllPublicationsToGitHubPackagesRepository` with the repository-provided `GITHUB_TOKEN`.
+3. Alternatively, trigger the workflow manually from GitHub → Actions → `Release` (`Run workflow`) to publish from any ref.

+The workflow runs tests and executes
-Consumers need `read:packages` access and must authenticate (as shown in the configuration snippet above) to resolve the dependence.
+`./gradlew :plugin:publishAllPublicationsToGitHubPackagesRepository` using the repository-provided `GITHUB_TOKEN`.
+Consumers need `read:packages` access and must authenticate (see the configuration snippet above) to resolve the plugin.